 Using computational SSDs for vector databases

-This is an idea proposed in 2025 as a Cambrige Computer Science Part III or MPhil project, and is available for being worked on.
-It will be supervised by Anil Madhavapeddy and Sadiq Jaffer.
+This is an idea proposed in 2025 as a Cambridge Computer Science Part III or MPhil project, and is available for being worked on.
+It may be co-supervised with

 Large pre-trained models can be used to embed media/documents into concise vector representations with the property that vectors that are "close" to each other are semantically related.
 ANN (Approximate Nearest Neighbour) search on these embeddings is used heavily already in RAG systems for LLMs or search-by-example for satellite imagery.